 Premiums and other out-of-pocket costs can add up with Original Medicare.
 While most people won’t pay a premium for Part A, you will likely have a Part B premium, depending on your income.
 If you choose to enroll in extra coverage, you may have additional premiums as well, depending on the plan you choose.
 It’s important to calculate how much you expect to spend on all your health plans so there are no surprises later on.

 You already know that Medicare doesn’t cover all your costs.
 But what matters when you’re looking for a supplemental plan?
 It’s important to consider important details like the ability to choose your own doctor, quality customer service and premium stability from year to year.
 Wellmark members know they can count on all these things with their coverage.

 - Prescription drug coverage

 Drug coverage is another important piece of the Medicare puzzle that can get overlooked.
 Even if you’re not regularly taking drugs now, you may still want to have coverage in place for when something comes up.
 Another motivator for signing up for drug coverage right away?
 Avoiding a costly penalty.
 The CMS charge a penalty for every month you’re eligible for drug coverage but don’t sign up.
 You’ll have to pay this penalty for as long as you have drug coverage.

 Need to learn the ins and outs of Medicare?
 We're here to help.

-If you live in Iowa or South Dakota, request your free Medicare Matters guide to learn more about the different parts of Medicare, when you’re eligible to enroll and your medical, dental and vision coverage options.
+If you live in Iowa or South Dakota, request your free Medicare Matters guide Opens New Window to learn more about the different parts of Medicare, when you’re eligible to enroll and your medical, dental and vision coverage options.